NgocBui1403/OpenWeatherMap/README.md

 2. Run "npm install" on this repository folder

 ## How to run
-Run command "npm run cy:run:chrome" or "npm run cy:run:firefox" to run all test cases
+Run the command "npm run cy:run:chrome" or "npm run cy:run:firefox" to run all test cases

 ## Review result
 View HTML result at "mochawesome-report/mochawesome.html"